-Having a style guide forces designers to be more consistent with designs and helps designers see the site and the brand from a bird's-eye view.
+Having a style guide forces designers to be more consistent with designs and helps us see the site and the brand from a bird's-eye view.
 This helps us create patterns and think in design systems.

 About our style guide

 Once this was created, the development team built a fully functioning version of the style guide.
-Now our style guide is a living document that can be easily updated and used to validate design assumptions.
+Now, our style guide is a living document that can be easily updated and used to validate design assumptions.